kchia/project-local-library/readme.md

 npm test
 ```

+You should see a message in your terminal saying that there are 20 failing tests.
+As you complete the project, more and more of these tests will pass!

 To watch how the code you write affects the application website, you can run the following command.
 This command will start a server and take over your terminal window.
-To stop the server from running, you can press `Ctrl + C`.

 ```bash
 npm start
 ```

+To stop the server from running and regain control of the terminal, you can press `Ctrl + C`.

 ## Instructions

-You are tasked with building a number of different algorithms that will help complete the an administrative site for a local library.
-All of the functions will work on three common datasets.
+You are tasked with building a number of different algorithms that will help complete an administrative site for a local library.
+All of the functions will involve data from three common datasets.
 The datasets are related and at times you will need to work with multiple datasets to solve the problem at hand.

 While working on these problems, you have both the tests and the live site to act as a guide.
 You can solve the tasks in any order and are encouraged to organize your code how you like.